martindisch/Connect-Box-WiFi/README.md

 ```
 sudo apt-get install firefox-esr
 ```
-Since selenium is going to open actual browser windows, you need to run everything inside a graphical environment.

 ### geckodriver
 Selenium needs the latest geckodriver, so you'll have to install that too.